diogosmendonca/doorlocking/README.md

 # Doorlocking.App - An open source and secure way to open a door using wifi network.

+# In Action

+See in those videos doorlocking.app in action <a href="https://www.youtube.com/watch?v=yd64wglDlZc" target="_blank">with</a> and  <a href="https://www.youtube.com/watch?v=D8Kzh0A3eeo" target="_blank">without</a> a box.
+Exited about the projet?
+Follow the instructions bellow to deploy it by yourself!
+You are not technical?
+[Contact me](mailto:diogosmendonca@gmail.com) if you need help to deploy the system.

 # Hardware Setup

 You will need the hardware bellow to deploy the system (Expected price of all hardware needed: US$20 - US$30):